nicolas-van/wordpress-simple-bootstrap/readme.txt

 Copyright 2015 Nicolas Vanhoren
 Released under the terms of the MIT license.

+Supported browsers:

+- IE up to IE8
+- Latest version of all other major browsers

 Simple Boostrap is bundled with:

 - Bootstrap (Copyright 2015 Twitter, released under the terms of the MIT license)